gtheilman/OnCallAssignments/README.md

 3. Find the folder with the files your just downloaded and unzipped.
 It is probably called "OncallAssignments-master".
 Don't move it from its original location.

-4. Drag the folder _name_ with little folder icon in front of it into the Terminal window.
+4. Drag the folder _name_ with little folder icon in front of it into the Terminal/command prompt window.
 You are not selecting a bunch of files, but just that one line with the folder name.
 Drop it anywhere in the Terminal window.

 5. Click with your mouse anywhere in the Terminal window.
-Now press the <code>Enter</code> key.
+Now press the <code>Enter/return</code> key.

 6. Type the word _meteor_ in the Terminal window.
+Press the <code>Enter/return</code> key.

 _Windows Instructions_